INTERVIEW | Wendell Smith

 How have your studies in literature, creative arts, and studio arts shaped your approach to painting?

 When I began studying literature at the University of the West Indies, I was taught by some extraordinary scholars who were pioneers of West Indian literature.
 They shaped my critical approach to the subject, helping me appreciate the ways in which writers use their craft to develop innovative styles through the construction of literary elements to narrate their vision.
 Literary giants such as Derek Walcott used language to explore identity to reflect the hybrid Caribbean culture of T.S Elliot, with his lack of narrative structure and the odd juxtaposition of images that spoke to the experimental approaches to aesthetic expression.
 These influences resonate throughout my visual work, where images and symbolism translate into visual form.
 The interdisciplinary connections allow me to use the art of storytelling by utilizing visual representations of abstract concepts so that ideas are accessible and impactful to a wider audience.
 These ideas are developed within the studio and have had a tremendous influence on my work.
-The studio allows for established routines that can bring tremendous focus to the work.
+As an undergraduate student at the UWI Creative Arts Center, the program was very studio focused so many of the practices I acquired there are part of my process.
+The studio helps to establish routines that can bring tremendous focus to the work.
 It is the place of exploration and experimentation where materials and techniques are manipulated to foster growth and bring new approaches to one's creative expression.
-The studio allows for self-reflection, monitoring progress, and developing new ideas.
+Self-reflection, monitoring progress, and developing new ideas are key moments in the studio.

 Black Salt, Mixed-Media, 42x44 in, 2024 © Wendell Smith